remi/her/README.md

 Here’s a list of several useful features available in Her.

-### Relationships
+### Associations

-You can define `has_many`, `has_one` and `belongs_to` relationships in your models.
-The relationship data is handled in two different ways.
+You can define `has_many`, `has_one` and `belongs_to` associations in your models.
+The association data is handled in two different ways.

-1. If Her finds relationship data when parsing a resource, that data will be used to create the associated model objects on the resource.
+1. If Her finds association data when parsing a resource, that data will be used to create the associated model objects on the resource.
-2. If no relationship data was included when parsing a resource, calling a method with the same name as the relationship will fetch the data (providing there’s an HTTP request available for it in the API).
+2. If no association data was included when parsing a resource, calling a method with the same name as the association will fetch the data (providing there’s an HTTP request available for it in the API).

 For example: